top of page

 The Cracks in Goodness: When Intentions Crumble

-Recent of my contemplations reveal that, while I strove for the large majority of my life to be morally good, I have basically done so for the, so-called, "wrong" reasons.
+Recent contemplations reveal that, while I strove for the large majority of my life to be morally good, I have basically done so for the, so-called, "wrong" reasons.
 It can be explained by an anecdote I remember from my childhood: I once smashed an ant with my foot during recess or something.
 A witness to the "murder" of the ant approached me and asked me:

 "Would you want to be smashed too, if you were an ant?
 After all, we don't choose to be humans just like ants didn't choose to be ants".